top of page

 Rochester

 Laurel grew up in Rochester’s Kutzky Park Neighborhood.
 She spent her senior year of high school in Germany as a Rotary exchange student.
-After graduating from John Marshall High School, she continued her work and education in Minneapolis and Los Angeles, returning to Kutzky Park in 2007, where she now lives with her husband, Darin, their two dogs, and a small flock of backyard chickens.
+After graduating from John Marshall High School, she continued her work and education in Minneapolis and Los Angeles, returning to Kutzky Park in 2007, where she now lives with her husband, Darin, their dog, Rudy, and a small flock of backyard chickens.
 Laurel’s stepdaughter, Ella, lives in the Twin Cities and works as a digital media designer.
 Laurel joined the

 Dan Abraham Healthy Living Center